At Fillmore East

 At Fillmore East is the first live album by American rock band the Allman Brothers Band, and their third release overall.
-Produced by Tom Dowd, the album was released on July 6, 1971, in the United States by Capricorn Records.
+Produced by Tom Dowd, the album was released on July 6, 1971 in the United States, by Capricorn Records.
 As the title indicates, the recording took place at the New York City music venue Fillmore East, which was run by concert promoter Bill Graham.
-It was recorded over the course of three nights in March 1971 and features the band performing extended jam versions of songs such as "Whipping Post", "You Don't Love Me" and "In Memory of Elizabeth Reed".
+It was recorded over the course of three nights in March 1971 (only two nights were used for the album) and features the band performing extended jam versions of songs such as "Whipping Post", "You Don't Love Me" and "In Memory of Elizabeth Reed".
 When first commercially released, it was issued as a double LP with just seven songs across four vinyl sides.